2/20/2025

 Brian Vaccaro

-Hi, thanks and good morning.
-I had a question on the store margins and on labor specifically.
-You spoke to the phase two labor model efficiency.
-I also wanted to ask about the improvement that you're seeing just from running tighter operations and more of your lower performing stores starting to achieve more of your new KPI targets.
-I guess on that topic of attainment, is there a way to frame the improvement you're seeing on bringing up the lower performing stores and what the opportunity might be there if more of those stores start hitting more of your targeted KPIs?
+Hi, thanks, and good morning.
+I had a question on the store margins and on labor specifically, and you spoke to the phase two labor model efficiency, but I also wanted to ask about the improvement that you're seeing just from running tighter operations and more of sort of your maybe lower performing stores starting to achieve more of your new KPI targets.
+So I guess on that topic of attainment, is there a way to frame the improvement you're seeing on sort of bringing up the lower performing stores and what the opportunity might be there if more of those stores start hitting more of your targeted KPIs?

 speaker